OmaleGrace/Order-site/README.md

 🚀 **Live and deployed** at [grace-ordering-site.onrender.com](https://grace-ordering-site.onrender.com) — menu browsing, signup, and login are working in production.
 Cart, checkout, payments, and order tracking are still to come.

+🔧 **Currently hardening the codebase** — working through a list of production-readiness improvements, starting with password hashing.

 ## Planned Features

 - [x] Public menu browsing